cucapra/dahlia-evaluation/README.md

 ## Getting Started Guide

-- Download the artifact VM Appliance. **TODO: Add link to artifact**
+- Download the VM Appliance.
+The username and password are `dahlia`.
 - (*Optional, but recommended*) Enable multiple physical cores for the Virtual Machine.
   In Virtual box, select the appliance and under Settings > System > Processor enable all physical cores.